turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

 `particle`
 ----------

 Parameters about the particles appearances and life times.
-This object is vastly different for the :ref:`ParticleArchetype <particlearchetype>` and is described seperately.
+This object is vastly different for the :ref:`ParticleArchetype <particlearchetype>` and is described separately.

 **Object Fields**